-Putting stock in the future: How startup employees can navigate their options
+Putting (restricted) stock in the future: How startup employees can navigate their options

 Employees with restricted stock should evaluate the company’s outlook – and consult with an experienced tax advisor when deciding on the right tax treatment